Sofic mean dimension: Introduction

 \section{Introduction}

 Mean dimension was introduced by Gromov \cite{Gromov} about a decade ago, as an analogue of dimension for dynamical systems, and was studied systematically by Lindenstrauss and Weiss \cite{LW} for continuous actions of countable amenable groups on compact metrizable spaces.
-Among many beautiful results they obtained, it is especially notable that they used mean dimension to show that there exits a minimal action of $\Zb$ on some compact metrizable space which can not be embedded into $[0, 1]^\Zb$ equipped with the shift $\Zb$-action in any way commuting with the $\Zb$-actions.
+Among many beautiful results they obtained, it is especially notable that they used mean dimension to show that there exits a minimal action of $\Zb$ on some compact metrizable space which can not be equivariantly embedded into $[0, 1]^\Zb$ equipped with the shift $\Zb$-action.
 Mean dimension is further explored in \cite{Coornaert, CK, Gutman, Krieger06, Krieger09, Lindenstrauss}.

 The notion of sofic groups was also introduced by Gromov \cite{Gromov99} around the same time.
 The class of sofic groups include all discrete amenable groups and residually finite groups, and it is still an open question whether every group is sofic.
 For some nice exposition on sofic groups, see \cite{CC, ES05, ES06, Pestov, Weiss00}.
 Using the idea of counting sofic approximations, in \cite{Bowen10} Bowen defined entropy for measure-preserving actions of countable sofic groups on probability measure spaces, when there exists a countable generating partition with finite Shannon entropy.
-Together with David Kerr, in \cite{KerLi10variational, KerLi10amenable} we extended Bowen's measure entropy to all measure-preserving actions of countable sofic groups on standard probability measure spaces, and defined topological entropy for continuous actions of countable sofic groups on compact metrizable spaces.
-The sofic measure entropy and sofic topological entropy are related by the variational principle \cite{KerLi10variational}.
+Together with David Kerr, in \cite{KL11, KerLi10amenable} we extended Bowen's measure entropy to all measure-preserving actions of countable sofic groups on standard probability measure spaces, and defined topological entropy for continuous actions of countable sofic groups on compact metrizable spaces.
+The sofic measure entropy and sofic topological entropy are related by the variational principle \cite{KL11}.
 Furthermore, the sofic entropies coincide with the classical entropies when the group is amenable \cite{Bowen10a, KerLi10amenable}.